Statutes for the International Association for Statistical Education

 6.7 The Association shall be represented in law and otherwise by the President and Treasurer or by an Officer to be designated by the President.

-6.9 The President-Elect shall utilise his term to become acquainted with the business of the Association.
-Upon the expiry of his term of office, the President-Elect will assume the duty of President for the next two-year term.
+6.9 The President-Elect shall utilise his/her term to become acquainted with the business of the Association.
+Upon the expiry of his/her term of office, the President-Elect will assume the duty of President for the next two-year term.

 6.10 The Officers shall assist the President in all important activities of the Association.
 In order to facilitate their work, they will be kept informed about all the important matters arising in the course of their term.

-6.13 The Executive Director/Treasurer of the Permanent Office of the ISI shall provide general advice and guidance to the Association in administrative affairs and meeting arrangements, and in particular shall serve in a liaison capacity between the Association and (1) the Officers and the Permanent Office of the ISI, and (2) the Organizing Committees for the biennial sessions of the ISI and for other joint meetings with the ISI or its Sections.
+6.11 The Executive Director/Treasurer of the Permanent Office of the ISI shall provide general advice and guidance to the Association in administrative affairs and meeting arrangements, and in particular shall serve in a liaison capacity between the Association and (1) the Officers and the Permanent Office of the ISI, and (2) the Organizing Committees for the biennial World Statistics Congresses of the ISI and for other joint meetings with the ISI or its Associations.

-6.14 The Executive Director/Treasurer of the Permanent Office of the ISI, under the general direction of the President, shall serve as an assistant to the President, coordinate the activities of the Association, be in charge of the executive work of the Association, and shall perform other duties as delegated by the President.
+6.12 Executive Director/Treasurer of the Permanent Office of the ISI, under the general direction of the President, shall serve as an assistant to the President, including assistance with the coordination of the activities of the Association, being responsible for the administrative work of the Association, and performing other duties as delegated by the President.
 A Secretariat serving under the direction of the Executive Director/Treasurer shall execute the administration of operating activities.

-6.15 The Executive Director/Treasurer of the Permanent Office of the ISI shall administer the funds, maintain accounts and provide the financial records of the Association as specified by the Association's Vice President for Finance.
+6.13 The Executive Director/Treasurer of the Permanent Office of the ISI shall administer the funds, maintain accounts and provide the financial records of the Association.

-6.16 At the conclusion of their term of office, it shall be the responsibility of the President and the Vice Presidents to prepare comprehensive reports to the Association about their management during their last two years (or since the last reports).
-The reports shall be presented to the General Assembly at each ordinary meeting of the Association, and to the Executive Committee of the ISI.
+6.14 At the conclusion of his/her term of office, it shall be the responsibility of the President to prepare a comprehensive report to the Association about the management during the prior year (or since the last reports).
+The reports shall be presented to the General Assembly at each meeting of the Association, and to the Executive Committee of the ISI.

-6.17 If, for any reason, an office becomes vacant, a substitute officer shall be appointed, on the nomination of the President and with the approval of a majority of the Executive Committee.
+6.15 If, for any reason, an office becomes vacant, a substitute officer shall be appointed, on the nomination of the President and with the approval of a majority of the Executive Committee, to serve the remainder of the term of office.

 7. Election of Officers

 7.2 Every two years the Executive Committee shall appoint a nominating committee consisting of five (5) members who shall be selected from among the individual and honorary members of the Association and shall all be citizens of different countries (or federations of countries).
-The Executive Committee shall designate one (1) member of the nominating committee as its chairman.
-In nominating candidates the nominating committee shall give careful attention to the importance of achieving proper geographical representation.
-The final list of nominations so prepared shall be printed on ballot papers and sent to members for voting.
-However, if there is only one candidate for an office, the proposed candidate shall be declared elected without vote.
+The Executive Committee shall designate one (1) member of the nominating committee as its chair.
+In nominating candidates, the nominating committee shall give careful attention to the importance of achieving proper geographical representation and a gender-inclusive culture.

-7.4 Not later than three (3) months before the next ordinary meeting the Executive Director shall open the envelopes with ballots, destroy the envelopes and then count the votes.
-The President shall resolve any ties by casting an additional vote.
-Candidates for each office receiving the largest number of votes shall be considered elected and the membership of the Association shall be notified of the results of the elections.
+7.4 The President shall resolve any ties by casting an additional vote.
+Candidates for each office receiving the largest number of votes shall be considered elected, and the membership of the Association shall be notified of the results of the elections.
 The notification shall include the information about any ties that may have occurred.

 8. Meetings of the Association

-8.1 Ordinary meetings of the Association shall, if possible, be convened conjointly with each ordinary session of the ISI.
+8.1 Scientific meetings of the Association shall, if possible, be convened conjointly with each meeting of the ISI World Statistics Congress.

-8.2 Meetings other than ordinary meetings of the Association shall be held at such times as the Executive Committee may decide.
+8.2 Meetings other than meetings of the Association held conjointly with the ISI World Statistics Congress shall be held at such times as the Executive Committee may decide.

 9. Regional Chapters